Do Plants Really Grow Better in Greenhouses?

 Even a child could tell you that plants need light, air, water, and the right mixture of nutrients to not only survive but thrive – and that they also need the right temperatures to grow and develop.

 And while different approaches can give you more complete control over the water and the mixture of nutrients you give your plants nothing gives you as much control over the light, the air, and the temperature those plants are exposed to the way that a greenhouse will.

 Manufactured out of translucent materials (either in the form of glass or plastics), greenhouses are designed to give plants indoors the most amount of light exposure possible.
 The plants then use that high volume of light for increased photosynthesis, combining carbon dioxide from the air with the energy provided by the sunlight to produce the simple sugars they need to thrive.

 Greenhouses also work to keep plants warm when the mercury outside starts to drop in a way that wouldn’t be possible without door gardening.

 Designed in a way to allow for sunlight to come in through nearly every surface, the panels that these buildings or additions are created out of work to absorb some of the energy from the sun to convert it into infrared energy (what we recognize as heat) so that the plants can soak up the sun, so to speak.

-Because they are highly insulated, the trapped hot air inside the greenhouse maintains consistent temperatures all year round regardless of what the weather, the temperature, or the climate outside may be.
+The aluminum and wooden greenhouse walls help to keep the inside insulated, which means the trapped hot air inside the greenhouse maintains consistent temperatures all year round regardless of what the weather or the climate outside may be.
 This is why you’re able to grow even the most delicate citrus fruits indoors in a legitimate greenhouse while there are piles of snow outside!